 For example, here in New Haven, there is a Tequila Bar and Southwest Grill called Geronimo’s.
 They have the largest selection of tequila on the East Coast.
 Is that differentiated versus their competitors?
 Does it drive interest and visits?
 There is no question that it does.

 Also, review your menu, décor, guest experience from every touch point, and marketing.
 Is there a signature dish, cocktail, or unique experience, that is compelling enough to drive guests into the restaurant for that one thing?
 If you do, then there is likely a halo effect driving sales.
 Going back to Geronimo’s, not only do they have the largest tequila selection on the East Coast they also recently introduced the “Scorpion Table.”
 This is a table that has a terrarium built into it with nine live female emperor scorpions living inside.
 The table seats up to 10 people, driving a group dining experience that won’t soon be forgotten.

 Today, the majority of online searches for food and beverage (a.k.a. restaurants) start on a mobile device, and the term they are likely searching for is “places to eat near me” as it is growing by 2x year-over-year.
 So what do we, as marketers, need to pay attention to?

 - Ensure the mobile experience is as fluid and frictionless as possible.
-Potential guests should quickly be able to find nearest location, directions/proximity, make a reservation/call ahead seating, phone numbers, and menu options.
+Potential guests should quickly be able to find nearest location, directions, phone number, menu options, as well as, make a reservation or use call ahead seating.

 - Analyze your Google Analytics.
 Are you getting your fair share of mobile traffic?
 If not, are there issues with your mobile optimization?
 If yes, how can we improve to convert more mobile traffic to sales?

-- The mobile journey.
-Put yourself in your guests’ shoes and go through the mobile journey yourself.
+- Put yourself in your guests’ shoes and go through the mobile journey yourself.
 What are you doing well and what can you improve on?
 Check out your competitors’ mobile experiences as well.